Putting It Together: Which Rule Applies?

 - Customer affirmatively indicates independent judgment

--> FINRA Rule 2111 applies, with customer-specific waived.
+-> The FINRA suitability rule applies, with customer-specific waived.
 Reasonable-basis always applies.

-- Entity or account that is not a Reg BI retail customer AND does not qualify for 2111(b)
+- Entity or account that is not a Reg BI retail customer AND does not qualify for the institutional exemption

--> FINRA Rule 2111 applies in full (reasonable-basis + customer-specific + quantitative, where control exists).
+-> The FINRA suitability rule applies in full (reasonable-basis + customer-specific + quantitative, where control exists).

 Which suitability rule applies to each recommendation scenario?